NoudH/timewinder/README.md

 Think of settings like:
 * Skin preferences
-* If a lobby is open or closed by default
+* If a party lobby is open or closed by default
 * Disabling e-sports notification
 * League Voice settings
 * Audio settings